Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 19, 1932, Image 2

 ty formality of their tea.

-“Will you be here all
+“Will you be here all summer,

-Miss Salisbury?"
+Miss Salisbury?”
+Elisabeth asked,

-{her soft voice sounding suddenly,
+her soft voice sounding suddenly,

 to Theron, peculiarly colorless.